Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Introduction and motivation

 \subsection{Structure of the proof}

-The \textbf{Maxwell--Born--Infeld Lagrangian} was discovered in the 1933 paper~\cite{born33}.
 Let us assume, in general, that we are considering a $4$-dimensional Lorentzian spacetime $(\mathcal M,g)$ whose canonical volume form is $\varepsilon$.
 Assume $\fara$ is an antisymmetric covariant two-form (the field tensor).
 Define the Lagrangian density

 Here, $\farad_{\mu\nu} := \frac 1 2 \varepsilon_{\mu\nu\kappa\lambda} \fara^{\kappa\lambda}$ denotes the Hodge dual.